 Would you like to learn how to build websites, but don’t know where to start?
 Are you excited about programming but are not sure how to begin your journey?

-Data Science at UCSB in collaboration with Society of Women Engineers (SWE), Female Actuarial Organization (FACTOR), Society of Asian Scientists and Engineers (SASE), and inertia7.com are proud to host Django Girls, a one-day workshop aiming to help teach beginners make websites utilizing Python, HTML/CSS and Django!
+Data Science at UCSB in collaboration with Female Actuarial Organization (FACTOR), Society of Asian Scientists and Engineers (SASE), and inertia7.com are proud to host Django Girls, a one-day workshop aiming to help teach beginners make websites utilizing Python, HTML/CSS and Django!

-The event is scheduled to take place on October 21, 2017 at UCSB.
+The event is scheduled to take place on November 18, 2017 at Digital Arts and Humanities Commons.
 More details will be published closer to the date of the event, so stay tuned!

 Do I need to know anything about websites or programming?